 The UK’s Competition and Markets Authority (CMA) estimates fake reviews potentially influence £23bn of UK customer spending each year

 The CMA has launched a program of work after a lengthy investigation into fake reviews determined that they potentially influence around £23 billion of UK consumer spending each year.
-It says millions of shoppers consult reviews before booking holidays and buying products or services but found that some companies were buying reviews or paying third party agencies to write fake reviews about products and services.
+It says millions of shoppers consult reviews online before booking holidays and buying products or services but found that some companies were buying reviews or paying third party agencies to write fake reviews about products and services.

 The 2008 Consumer Protection from Unfair Trading Regulations forbids this practice.
 The CMA says,

 It is a banned practice to use editorial content in the media to promote a product where a trader has paid for the promotion without making that clear in the content or by images or sounds clearly identifiable by the consumer.
 It is also a banned practice to falsely claim or create the impression that a trader is not acting for purposes relating to his trade, business or profession, or to falsely represent oneself as a consumer.

 The CMA says that the use of fake reviews is a concern due to the volume of adults relying on reviews to make purchase decisions and the amount of money at stake.
 Fake reviews also pose additional problems in that they mislead consumers to spend money with a business or on a product they may not have otherwise chosen.
 This could mean other businesses are losing out on revenue they may have earnt, had it not been for the fake or misleading reviews.

 For some sectors, fake positive or fake malicious reviews have a bigger impact – findings from the CMA suggest small businesses in the hospitality sector in particular are badly affected by fake reviews.